 September's workshop is in collaboration with Tarrant County College's SLIP program for their interpreting interns: 5 Tips to Survive & Thrive in your Practicum Year

-October's workshop will be an online workshop via Zoom for newly certified interpreters (that's you!!).
-This workshop is called: I'm Certified, Now What?
+October's workshop was an online workshop via Zoom for newly certified interpreters (that's you!!).
+This workshop was called: I'm Certified, Now What?
 The Logistics of Getting Started as an ASL/English Interpreter

 *Approved for .3 BEI CEUs (General category)

 Some companies won't even offer you an interview if there are more than 5 errors in your cover letter or resume.

 While you travel around to various job sites, you may come across something unexpected...always be prepared!
 Keep an "emergency" bag in your car, or in your purse/computer bag, with various items that could come in handy throughout the day.

 Below you'll find an example stash of what is kept in Stephanie's car!